 Taquito / flauta

-Sometimes we had no idea what mexican food we will get on the table.
+Sometimes we had no idea what Mexican food we will get on the table.
 One of those moments was also being served with a taquito – rolled-up taco / corn tortilla with beef or chicken and cheese.
 It will be then deep-fried or crispy-fried and topped with sour cream.

 Traveling around Yucatan Peninsula, surrounded by the sea, you will eat good and diverse sea food.
 Mexican food actually combines lots of variations with sea food.

 I cannot imagine Mexican food without Guacamole.
 The main ingredient is avocado, which is mashed and richened with fresh tomatoes, spices and lime juice.
 We ordered guacamole as a quick snack or as a side dish, but it was always served with a bunch of tortilla-chips, so it can also be eaten like a completely separate dish.